FOR THOSE PLANNING TO VISIT THE ROCK

 DO I ARRANGE GUIDED TOURS OF CORREGIDOR?

-I'm a retired lawyer.
+I'm a retired lawyer, therefore I have no shame.
 If the money is right, I'll do almost anything.

 Paul Whitman